stvlange/stvlange.github.com/_posts/2015-09-13-walk-in-the-woods.md

 Since I have already read Bryson's book, I didn't really mind missing the movie, and it gave me a nice opportunity to do something with Mia.
 The irony of going for a walk while they went to sit and watch a movie *about* going on a walk was not lost on me.

 Going for a hike can be a great experience if you spend a few minutes preparing for the hike.

-For this hike I packed my backpack with:
+*Backpack Setup:*

  * First Aid Kit
  * Bottled Water (5)
  * Trail Snacks
  * Bug Spray
  * Sun Screen
  * Swiss Army Knife
  * iPhone
  * Dog Food (1 Serving)
  * Plastic Bowl for Dog Water/Food Consumption

-Mia's Setup:
+*Mia's Setup:*

  * Long lightweight pants
  * Long Sleeve lightweight T-shirt
  * Zipup Lightweight Hoodie
  * Sneakers

 I would have preferred to have hiking boots for her, but sadly that was not the case.
 I used this trip as an opportunity to discuss the importance of layering with her.
 How much of that discussion will stick, time will tell.

 I know wearing pants and a long sleeve t-shirt may seem like overkill, but I know how prolific the poison ivy can be on these trails.
 That little bit of extra protection can really help.

-Rocket's Setup:
+*Rocket's Setup:*

  * Ruffwear <a href="http://www.ruffwear.com/Web-Master-Pro-Harness?sc=2&category=1131">Web Master Pro</a> Harness

 I am a big fan of the Ruffwear product line.
 I have spent more time that I would like to admit scouring the web for harness reviews and advice and every single time I would find myself being funnelled to this company.